danjulio/faux_nixie_clock/readme.md

 ![Enclosure Assembly](pictures/parts_installed_taped.jpg)

-Screw gCore into the enclosure base.
+Plug in both the battery and switch/USB wiring assembly and then screw gCore into the enclosure base using 2 or 4 screws.

 ![gCore mounted](pictures/gcore_in_enclosure.jpg)